ccgilroy/ma-thesis/doc/asa_draft/04_methods.md

 The previous step gives me a set of 488 Census tracts with varying numbers of bars.
 However, the object of sociological interest for this study is not Census tracts, but neighborhoods.

 Gay bars frequently occur in spatially contiguous clusters of tracts.
 I use this fact to produce clusters of tracts which I argue will roughly correspond to gay neighborhoods.

-This is the primary motivation for taking this step

-Furthermore, this *regionalization* process has the additional advantage of reducing the margin of error in ACS variable estimates [CITE].
+Achieving this correspondence is the primary motivation for taking this step.
+Additionally, this *regionalization* process has the ancillary advantage of reducing the margin of error in ACS variable estimates, which can be substantial at the tract level [@spielman_reducing_2015].

-I only consider the geometries of tracts with bars
+For my clustering process, I only consider the geometries of tracts containing gay bars.

 adjacent tracts

 Tracts that share only a corner, not a line border, are not considered adjacent.

+[These exist, for example, in Denver and Phoenix.]

 I use the `sf` and `sp` packages for spatial data in R to generate lists of adjacent tracts, and I use the `igraph` package [CITE] to assign numeric identifiers to the clusters produced by this adjacency list.
 See [APPENDIX] for a network graph of these clusters.

 ## Filtering

+I visually inspect the output of the above clustering process.

 operationalize